BoPaDoPa/BoPaDoPa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on many cool AI things for nonprofits.
+- 🔭 I’m currently working on many cool things for nonprofits.
-- 👯 I’m looking to collaborate on free AI templates for nonprofits.
+- 👯 I’m looking to collaborate on projects for nonprofits.
-- 🤔 I’m looking for help with creating free AI templates for nonprofits.
+- 🤔 I’m looking for partners in crime with creating stuff for nonprofits.
 - 💬 Ask me about anything!
 - 📫 How to reach me: bo@tauconsulting.nl
 - 😄 Pronouns: He/His/Him